ml-explore/mlx-examples/whisper/README.md

-# whisper
+# Whisper

 Speech recognition with Whisper in MLX.
-Whisper is a set of open source speech recognition models from Open AI, ranging from 39 million to 1.5 billion parameters[^1].
+Whisper is a set of open source speech recognition models from OpenAI, ranging from 39 million to 1.5 billion parameters[^1].

 ### Setup